-The majority of stellar s have some level of inclination with respect to our line-of-sight, makes them appear elliptical in projection on the skyhelp distinguish them from the more spherical bulges. dentifying the extent of these s with respect to their bulge can be subtle.
+The majority of stellar discs have some level of inclination with respect to our line-of-sight, and this makes them appear elliptical in projection on the sky.
+This can help one distinguish them from the more spherical-shaped bulges.
+Identifying the extent of these discs with respect to their bulge can be subtle.
 Two-dimensional kinematic maps represent an extremely powerful diagnostic tool for this purpose.
-Most early-type galaxies are classified as central fast rotators [], that is, they are rapidly rotating within However, more extended kinematic maps [Arnold+2014] reveal that some of the central fast rotators continue to be fast rotating well beyond one or two half-light radii, which proves the presence of a large-scale , whereas other central fast rotators become slow rotators in their outer regions, which indicates the presence of an intermediate-scale .
+Most early-type galaxies are classified as central fast rotators [Emsellem+2011], that is, they are rapidly rotating within the radius containing half their light.
+However, more extended kinematic maps [Arnold+2014] reveal that some of the central fast rotators continue to be fast rotating well beyond one or two half-light radii, which proves the presence of a large-scale disc, whereas other central fast rotators become slow rotators in their outer regions, which indicates the presence of an intermediate-scale disc which no longer dominates at large radii.
 Unfortunately, such extended kinematic maps are not yet available for a large sample of galaxies in the local Universe.
-Nevertheless, there is another powerful tool that can help identify the extent of stellar s in early-type galaxies, and has the advantage of requiring only galaxy images, which are cheaper to acquire in terms of telescope time than spatially resolved two-dimensional kinematic maps.
+Nevertheless, there is another powerful tool that can help identify the extent of stellar discs in early-type galaxies, and has the advantage of requiring only galaxy images, which are cheaper to acquire in terms of telescope time than spatially resolved two-dimensional kinematic maps.
 This tool is the “ellipticity profile” of a galaxy's isophotes.

-The isophotes of a galaxy are along which the intensity of light is constant, and can be modeled with a series of concentric ellipses.
-These ellipses can have varying ellipticity, which means that they can be more or less “squeezed”.
+The isophotes of a galaxy are contours along which the intensity of light is constant, and they can be modeled with a series of concentric ellipses.
+These ellipses can have varying ellipticity ( = 1 – b/a, where b/a is the ratio of minor-to-major axis length), which means that they can be more or less “squeezed”.
 An ellipse with zero ellipticity corresponds to a circle, whereas an ellipse with large ellipticity is similar to a cigar.
-The toy model shown in Figure 1 illustrates the typical ellipticity profile of (i) a lenticular galaxy, comprised of a large-scale and a smaller encased bulge, (ii) an elliptical galaxy with a nuclear stellar , and (iii) a galaxy composed of an intermediate-scale embedded in a larger spheroid.
+The toy model shown in Figure 1 illustrates the typical ellipticity profile of (i) a lenticular galaxy, comprised of a large-scale disc and a relatively smaller encased bulge, (ii) an elliptical galaxy with a nuclear stellar disc, and (iii) a galaxy composed of an intermediate-scale disc embedded in a relatively larger spheroid.
 We refer to the last case as an ellicular galaxy.
-Stellar s are intrinsically flat and circular; they typically have fixed ellipticity, dictated by their inclination to our line of sight.
-Bulges, instead, can have their ellipticities varying with radius, but they are often rounder than the observed projection on the sky of s, thus their average ellipticity is lower than that of inclined .
-If the ellipticity profile of a galaxy increases with radius, this can be ascribed to an inclined that becomes progressively more important at large radii, whereas a radial decrease of ellipticity signifies the opposite case.
+Stellar discs are intrinsically flat and circular; they typically have fixed ellipticity, dictated by their inclination to our line of sight.
+Bulges, instead, can have their ellipticities varying with radius, but they are often rounder than the observed projection on the sky of their associated discs, thus their average ellipticity is lower than that of the inclined disc.
+If the ellipticity profile of a galaxy increases with radius, this can be ascribed to an inclined disc that becomes progressively more important at large radii, whereas a radial decrease of ellipticity signifies the opposite case.

 Figure 1: